Diffusion Models for Constrained Domains: Introduction

 \section{Introduction}

-Diffusion models \citep{sohl2015deep,song2019generative,song2020score,ho2020denoising,nichol2021beatgans} have recently been introduced as a powerful new paradigm for generative modelling.
+Diffusion models \citep{sohl2015deep,song2019generative,song2020score,ho2020denoising} have recently been introduced as a powerful new paradigm for generative modelling.
 They work as follows: noise is progressively added to data following a Stochastic Differential Equation (SDE)---the forward \emph{noising} process---until it is approximately Gaussian.
-The generative model is given by an approximation of the associated \emph{time-reversed process} called the backward \emph{denoising} process.
-This process is also an SDE whose drift depends on the gradient of the logarithm of the densities of the forward process, referred as the Stein score.
+The generative model is given by an approximation of the associated \emph{time-reversed} process called the backward \emph{denoising} process.
+This is also an SDE whose drift depends on the gradient of the logarithmic densities of the forward process, referred to as the Stein score.
 This score is approximated by leveraging techniques from deep learning and score matching \citep{hyvarinen2005estimation,vincent2011connection}.

-Recently, this framework has been extended to a broad class of Riemannian manifolds, see \citet{debortoli2022riemannian,huang2022Riemannian}, opening the door to many applications in the natural sciences \citep[e.g.][]{trippe2022Diffusion,corso2022DiffDock,watson2022Broadly,leach2022denoising,urain2022se}.
-In particular, this framework has been applied to Lie groups such as the group of rotations $\mathrm{SO}(3)$ \citep{trippe2022Diffusion,corso2022DiffDock} or the group of rigid body motions $\mathrm{SE}(3)$ \citep{urain2022se}.
-However, both \citet{debortoli2022riemannian} and \citet{huang2022Riemannian} require that geodesics, i.e\ length minimising curves on the manifold, are defined for all times.
-As a consequence, this methodology cannot be applied to manifolds that are defined by a set of inequality constraints.
-Indeed, geodesics might then not be defined at all times, as illustrated on \cref{fig:polytope}.
-This rich class of constrained manifolds comprises a large variety of settings such as polytopes and convex sets of Euclidean spaces.
-These manifolds are ubiquitous in several scientific fields such as computational statistics and biology \citep{Thiele2013,Morris2002,Lewis2012}.
+Building on the success of diffusion models in domains such as images and text, this framework has recently been extended to a wide range of Riemannian manifolds \citep{debortoli2022riemannian,huang2022Riemannian}, broadening their applicability to various important modelling domains from the natural and engineering sciences---including Lie groups such as the group of rotations $\mathrm{SO}(3)$, the group of rigid body motions $\mathrm{SE}(3)$, and many others \citep[see e.g.][]{trippe2022Diffusion,corso2022DiffDock, watson2022Broadly,leach2022denoising,urain2022se,yim2023se}.